 - Icing – You can decorate these little gems any way you want but the chocolate glaze really sets them off.
 It’s an easy combination of powdered sugar, cocoa, vanilla extract, and milk.
 Personally, I like to glaze and decorate them.

-Go ahead and combine the dry ingredients and keep them in a mason jar until baking day.
+- Go ahead and combine the dry ingredients and keep them in a resealable ziplock back or mason jar until baking day.
 You can do the same thing with brown sugar vanilla and salt.
 Then you’ll only need to add the wet ingredients and mix just until combined on baking day.

 - Drizzle chocolate instead.
 Instead of making chocolate glaze, drizzle it!
 Check out how it’s made in my chocolate chip shortbread cookies.